J-Hoskin/CJ4-Extended/README.md

 ### Sourcing Charts

 As the feature uses PNG images for charts, you are free to source airport charts from any provider.
+An image size around 1166W x 1654H works well.
+A shorter height if no scrolling is desired.
+Greater widths are not recommended as there currently is no horizontal scrolling implemented.

 **Free and no signup**